See our main COVID-19 page.

 We expect businesses to make all reasonable efforts to report any injuries or illnesses within the expected timelines, unless they are prevented from doing so because of the COVID-19 pandemic.

 In cases where businesses are not able to meet expected timelines, we will use our discretion on a case-by-case basis to extend time limits for reporting work-related injuries or illnesses, to avoid unfairly penalizing businesses or injured/ill people for delays during the COVID-19 pandemic.

 It is important that you communicate the reason(s) that you are not able to meet the timelines for reporting and providing all necessary information in a complete manner.

 I want to object to a claim or account decision – does the regular time limit apply?

-The regular six-month time limit for objecting to a WSIB decision (or 30-day time limit for return-to-work decisions) will not apply while the state of emergency remains in effect.
+The regular six-month time limit for objecting to a WSIB decision (or 30-day time limit for return-to-work decisions) does not currently apply.

-You should let us know if you object to a decision as early as you are able to do so but during the state of emergency, we will not deny an objection due to missing a time limit.
-This applies to any time limits that would have expired on or after March 16, 2020 until the end of the state of emergency.
+You should let us know if you object to a decision as early as you are able to do so but during the COVID-19 pandemic, we will not deny an objection due to missing a time limit.
+This applies to any time limits that would have expired on or after March 16, 2020 until September 14, 2020.

-Does the 10-day time limit to report a material change in circumstances still apply during the state of emergency?
+Does the 10-day time limit to report a material change in circumstances still apply during the COVID-19 pandemic?

-We expect businesses and injured or ill people to make all reasonable efforts to report a material change within 10 days, unless they are prevented from doing so due to the state of emergency.
+We expect businesses and injured or ill people to make all reasonable efforts to report a material change within 10 days, unless they are prevented from doing so due to the COVID-19 pandemic.

-In cases where they are unable to meet expected timelines, we will use our discretion to extend time limits about reporting material changes, to avoid unfairly penalizing people with claims or businesses for delays during this state of emergency.
+In cases where they are unable to meet expected timelines, we will use our discretion to extend time limits about reporting material changes, to avoid unfairly penalizing people with claims or businesses for delays during the COVID-19 pandemic.